Donald Trump Plans Three Speeches Reminding Americans of Joe Biden's Failures

 The speech is scheduled for 3:00 p.m.
 EST and will take place at the Mariotti Building Products facility just hours before Biden takes the stage on Thursday for his acceptance speech.White House

-President Trump will speak Monday in Oshkosh, Wisconsin to highlight Biden’s economic failures, and a speech about his immigration and border security failures will follow on Tuesday, according to the campaign.
+According to the campaign, President Trump will speak Monday in Oshkosh, Wisconsin to highlight Biden’s economic failures, and a speech in Yuma, Arizona on Tuesday about Biden’s immigration and border security failures.

 The Trump campaign plans an online broadcast with members of the campaign all week, speaking about “the real Joe Biden.”